JAlcocerT/JAlcocerT/content/blog/selfhost-0525.md

 InternetSpeedTracker has influxDB 2.0 integration, inc ase that you want to use this with Grafana.
 Also integrations with: tg, webhooks, gotify, ntfy,...
 {{< /callout >}}

 ---

 ## Conclusions

-From now on, I will include **ocker-compose stacks** linked to this kind of recap Selfhosting posts:
+From now on, I will include **docker-compose stacks** linked to this kind of recap Selfhosting posts:

 {{< cards cols="1" >}}
   {{< card link="https://github.com/JAlcocerT/Docker/blob/main/SelfH/May25_docker-compose.yml/" title="Selfhosting Stack May 2025 | Docker Configs 🐋✅ ↗" >}}